 But Jesus doesn't respond in the way that they anticipated.
 In fact, his response is quite the opposite.
 I actually love his opening.
 He tells them from the start that they are not going to like what he has to say - no prophet is accepted in his hometown - those are Jesus' words.
-That seems to be a rather odd way to begin a conversation with your friends and family - as though you are getting them prepared for bad news.
+That seems to be a rather odd way to begin your conversation with your friends and family - as though you are getting them prepared for bad news.
+You can sense the tension building.